5 Reasons Why Hosting an International Exchange Student Can Change Your Life

 If you’ve always wanted a bigger family, signing up to be a host for an international student is a great way to join one.
 You’ll get to show your student exactly what it’s like to be part of an American family.

-Introduce your teen to a traditional American Thanksgiving and how it's important to be thankful for your lives.
+Introduce your teen to a traditional American Thanksgiving and the importance of being thankful.
 Bring them to barbecues to introduce them to your friends.
 Take road trips over long weekends.

 Plus, since you’ll have the responsibility of caring for someone else’s child during this time, you’re sure to bond with your student’s family, too.